GrayareaGaming/grayarea-beemod-items/README.md

 - _Start Reversed_ causes the cube to _not_ fizzle the cube it's connected to when fizzled itself.
 - To place a dropper version, place the item underneath a regular cube dropper, or use the [timer to link them](https://github.com/BEEmod/BEE2-items/wiki/Default-PeTI-Items#cubes).
 - The _Cube Coloriser_ is supported, although the effect is subtle.
 Due to a known issue, it may be necessary to edit at least one color in _Item Properties_ for this to work.
 - The cube's laser emitter follows the _Laser Auto-Aim_ property in _Default Test Elements_.
-It's recommended to turn this off due to these cube containing a laser catcher.
+It's recommended to turn this off due to these cubes containing a laser catcher.

 ### Technique Used